Gov. Wolf: $10 Million in New Funding Approved to Support High-Speed Broadband Infrastructure in Unserved Areas of Pennsylvania

 - $1,000,000 to Spectrum Northeast, LLC to construct wired infrastructure for unserved areas in Damascus Township.

-More information about the UHSB program and the Commonwealth Financing Authority can be found on the Department of Community and Economic Development website.
+For more information about UHSB program and the Commonwealth Financing Authority, or Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.